 What is a Spread Collar?

-A spread collar is a popular dress shirt collar characterized by horizontal, angular ‘points’ (the tips of the collar leaf) and collar point length.
-“Spread” refers to the distance between the collar shirt points, typically around 5″ from one point to the other.
-Spread collar dress shirts (including semi-spread) are the most common of the dress shirt collar types and are your middle-of-the-road, can’t-go-wrong option that looks great on most face-shapes and with most styles of tie-knot — but there are some differences between the spread and semi-spread collars.
+Spread collar dress shirts are the most common of the dress shirt collar types and are your middle-of-the-road, can’t-go-wrong option that looks great on most face-shapes and with most styles of tie-knot — but there are some variations within the spread collar category.
+We’ll help explain the difference between the types of spread collar below.

-Spread vs. Semi-Spread Collar: 4 Main Differences
+What is a Spread Collar vs. Semi-Spread Collar vs. Full Spread Collar: 4 Main Differences

 #1: Collar Distance